rrm86/redshift_data_warehouse/README.md

 ```ssh
 $ pip install psycopg2
 ```
-Also you need a Redshift Cluster up and running.
+You also need a Redshift Cluster up and running.
 You can read the [documentation] and configure your own cluster.

 [//]: #